sampaguitaq/sampaguitaq/README.md

-- 👋 I’m @sampaguitaq and I'm super new so don't mind if i act really slow guys
+ I’m @sampaguitaq and I'm super new so don't mind if i act really slow guys.
-- 👀 I love not that much stuff but I don't mind donuts.
+ I love not that much stuff but I don't mind donuts.
-- 🌱 I’m currently learning how to stop procrastinating
-- 💞️ I’m looking to collaborate on an ARG
-- 📫 How to reach me: you don't
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: I can hold my breath under water for 5 minutes- just joking

 <!---
 sampaguitaq/sampaguitaq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.